 2. Come to our weekly meetings

 Meetings take place in the DUU office (located on the second level of the Bryan Center, in UCAE) on Sundays at 5 PM.
 This is when we check in with each other to discuss the previous week’s showings, talk over marketing ideas for next week’s films, watch movie trailers, and more.

 3. Get involved with one of the sub-committees

-Coordinators are responsible for opening the box office before showings, selling tickets, and keeping track of attendance.
+Coordinators are responsible for opening the box office before showings, selling concessions, and keeping track of attendance.
 Coordinators also assist the projectionist-on-duty with sound checks and anything else the projectionist may require.
-Coordinators are expected to arrive 20 minutes before the showing, and stay 15 minutes after the film has started.
+Coordinators are expected to arrive 15 minutes before the showing, and stay 15 minutes after the film has started.

 Projectionists are responsible for projecting the films, which arrive on 35mm film, DVD, or VHS, as well as opening the theater before the showing, turning on the house lights, and ensuring the safety of patrons during the film.
 Projectionists may also be:

 Splicers, who are responsible for bringing the film down from the DUU office to the projection booth, and assembling the film before that week’s showings.
 Films generally arrive 2-5 days in advance.